Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

-The equivalent VMware user portal is an identity-driven application and desktop catalog provided by Workspace ONE (cloud) or VMware Identity Manager (on premises).
+The equivalent VMware user portal is an identity-driven application and desktop catalog provided by Workspace ONE (cloud) or Workspace ONE Access (on premises).
 This application and desktop catalog supports Horizon 7 and Citrix XenDesktop virtual desktops, Horizon 7 and Citrix XenApp published applications and shared desktops, SaaS applications like Salesforce, and ThinApp applications.

 Management and administration of Citrix XenApp 6.x is performed using a legacy Microsoft Management Console (MMC) application.
 Citrix XenApp and XenDesktop 7.x provides an MMC-based or web-based administration console.

 The VMware Horizon 7 administration console is web-based.
 The Horizon Administrator console provides the ability to manage virtual desktops, RDSH servers, and published applications and desktops, all from a single console.

 Figure 13 displays the VMware Horizon 7 Administrator console.
 The following is an overview of the Inventory items in the left pane.